-We've tested over 90 keyboards, and below are listed our top recommendations for the best cheap mechanical keyboards.
+We've tested over 100 keyboards, and below is a list of our top recommendations for the best cheap mechanical keyboards.
 For more options, you can also check out our best mechanical keyboards, the best gaming keyboards, and the best gaming keyboards under $100.

 The best cheap mechanical keyboard that we've tested is the Redragon K552-RGB.
-This wired-only, mechanical TenKeyLess keyboard is a decent option for gamers who want to spend under $50 but still want something well-built.
-Its hard plastic and metal frame feels robust and sturdy, and although the spacebar wobbles a little, its double-shot ABS keycaps feel stable.
+This wired-only, mechanical TenKeyLess option is a decent option for gamers who want to spend under $50 but still want something well-built.
+Its frame is made of both plastic and metal, and it feels sturdy.
+Although the spacebar wobbles a little, the doubleshot ABS keycaps feel stable.

-It uses clicky mechanical Outemu Blue switches that don't need a lot of force to activate a key, and they provide tactile feedback and an audible click when a keypress is registered.
-This blue switch variant may not be great for an open-office environment due to its loud typing, but there are other models available in different switch types that should be quieter, though we haven't tested them yet.
+It uses clicky Outemu Blue switches that don't need a lot of force to activate and that provide clicky and tactile feedback when a keypress is registered.
+It may not be great for an open-office environment due to its loud typing, and it's not available in other types of switches, although there are variants available with different color schemes.
 While there's no accompanying software to customize the RGB backlighting, it can still be customized directly on the keyboard using hotkeys.

-Unfortunately, there's no way to program macros or any of the keys on the keyboard.
+Unfortunately, there's no way to reprogram any of the keys or set macros.
 Also, its ergonomics are only okay since it has a fairly tall profile and only one incline setting, and it doesn't come with a wrist rest.
-Nevertheless, the Redragon is a surprisingly decent mechanical keyboard considering its price point and is among the best keyboards we've tested.
+Nevertheless, this is a surprisingly decent mechanical keyboard considering its price point and is among the best keyboards we've tested.

 If you're looking for a TenKeyLess (TKL) alternative, consider the Razer BlackWidow Lite.
-This wired-only keyboard doesn't have on-board memory like the SteelSeries Apex 5 Hybrid Mechanical Gaming Keyboard, and its software isn't compatible with macOS, but it has better typing quality, and its footprint is smaller thanks to its TKL size.
+This wired-only model doesn't have onboard memory like the SteelSeries Apex 5 Hybrid Mechanical Gaming Keyboard, and its software isn't compatible with macOS, but it has better typing quality, and its footprint is smaller thanks to its TKL size.
 It uses proprietary Razer Orange switches with a nice tactile bump when the keypress is registered, but the height of the keys might cause fatigue quickly.
-Unfortunately, its backlight is white only, so RGB keyboard fans might be a bit disappointed.
+Unfortunately, its backlight is white-only, so RGB fans might be a bit disappointed.
 On the plus side, it's quiet to type on, especially with the included O-rings, which is great for an office environment.

-If you're looking for a full-size keyboard with macOS-compatible software, check out the SteelSeries, but if you want a TKL keyboard to help conserve space, get the Razer.
+If you're looking for a full-size keyboard with macOS-compatible software, check out the SteelSeries, but if you want a TKL keyboard to save space, get the Razer.

 The best compact mechanical keyboard we've tested under $100 is the Obinslab Anne Pro 2.
-This wireless keyboard is ideally suited for traveling with your mobile devices due to its connectivity options, but it also makes for an outstanding gaming keyboard with plenty of room for your mouse.
+This wireless model makes for an outstanding gaming keyboard with plenty of room for your mouse, and it's also well-suited for traveling with your mobile devices due to its connectivity options.
 You can pair it with up to four devices over Bluetooth, and switching between them is quick and easy.

 It's available in many different types of switches, including Cherry MX, Kailh, and Gateron.
-Our particular unit used Gateron Brown switches, which had excellent tactile feedback that was smoother and mushier than other Brown switches, resulting in a stable typing experience.
-The backlighting on the keyboard is outstanding, as it has full RGB lighting that can be customized in the ObinsKit software.
-The software also allows you to reprogram every key, set macros, and save multiple profiles to the onboard memory.
+Our particular unit uses Gateron Brown switches, which have excellent tactile feedback and are smoother, but also mushier than Cherry MX Brown switches.
+The backlighting is outstanding, as it has full RGB lighting that can be customized in the ObinsKit software.
+This software also allows you to reprogram every key, set macros, and save multiple profiles to the onboard memory.

-Unfortunately, due to the keyboard's size being a compact 60%, it completely lacks dedicated arrow keys, media keys, a Windows Lock key, or a Numpad.
-Furthermore, due to its size and design, the ergonomics are mediocre, and it lacks any incline settings or a palm rest.
-Also, though it's an excellent mobile and tablet keyboard, it has connectivity issues with Android.
-However, this is still a remarkable keyboard for gaming and is one of the best mechanical keyboards we've tested.
+Unfortunately, due to the compact size, it completely lacks dedicated arrow keys, media keys, a Windows key lock, or a numpad.
+Also, due to its size and design, the ergonomics are mediocre, as it lacks any incline settings or palm rest.
+Also, though it's an excellent mobile and tablet keyboard, it may have trouble connecting to Android devices.
+However, this is still remarkable for gaming and is one of the best mechanical keyboards we've tested.